Analysis | Why Now, and Why Hong Kong, for Alibaba’s Share Sale?

 6. What does this mean for the tech industry?

 Alibaba’s business has shown resilience even as archrival Tencent Holdings Ltd., the company behind social media giant WeChat, warned of a tough outlook.
 But competition is heating up.
-A successful share sale would help Alibaba pay for a costly war with Tencent and Baidu Inc. in cloud computing and entertainment, with Meituan Dianping in food delivery and travel and with everyone in terms of investing in promising startups that yield technology, talent or market share.
+The share sale swells Alibaba’s cash pile to about $43 billion as it competes with Tencent and Baidu Inc. in cloud computing and entertainment, with Meituan Dianping in food delivery and travel and with everyone in investing in promising startups that yield technology, talent or market share.
 And it could divert investor cash from those rivals.

 7. Who’s driving this?